Joy-pearl2/alx-system_engineering-devops/0x02-shell_redirections/README.md

-wite a scrit that prints hello world
+write a script that prints hello_world